pytorch/torchchat/README.md

   herein, we will assume that MODEL_PATH starts with a subdirectory of the llama-fast repo named checkpoints, and that it will contain the actual model.
 In this case, the MODEL_PATH will thus be of the form ${MODEL_OUT}/model.{pt,pth}.
 (Both the extensions `pt` and `pth` are used to describe checkpoints.
-In addition, model may be replaced with the name of the model)
+In addition, model may be replaced with the name of the model.)

-  The generate.py  sequence generator will load the tokenizer from the directory specified by the MODEL_PATH variable, by replacing the modelname with the name of the tokenizer model which is expected to be named `tokenizer.model`
+  The generate.py sequence generator will load the tokenizer from the directory specified by the MODEL_PATH variable, by replacing the modelname with the name of the tokenizer model which is expected to be named `tokenizer.model`.

 * `MODEL_OUT` is a location for outputs from export for server/desktop and/or mobile/edge execution.
 We store exported artifacts here, with extensions .pte for Executorch models, .so for AOT Inductor generated models, and .bin for tokenizers